bafg-bund/CAD_drawing/README.md

 During various scientifc projects and routine work we constanlty develop and improve parts, setups and equipment which are used in environmetal monitoring of rivers.
 With this repository we want to publish our construction drawings to spread the knowledge and also to get feedback and suggestions for our work.
 The constructions are experimental and prototypes.
 We do not guarantee compliance with standards or safety regulations.
 However, to the best of our knowledge, we try to desgin safe and working parts.
 Before cosntruction and use you must consult specialists in the respective field which assess the suitability for your deployment.

-**Design Notes:**
-* [Point 1: e.g., These drawings are 1:1 scale replicas of...]
-* [Point 2: e.g., Created for architectural visualization...]
-* [Point 3: e.g., Focuses on geometric accuracy rather than physical manufacturability.]

----

 ## 📂 File Contents

 The repository is divided into different folders each containing a design project.
 Each porject contains the following file types: